 2. Do I Need An Agreement?

 It is important that you put in place an agreement with the premises’ owner to explicitly reflect both parties rights and obligations.
-If the agreement is for less than six months, then the Retail Leases Act 1994 (NSW) does not apply, and you will not need to enter into a retail lease.
-However, it is still important to enter into some formal lease arrangement with the owner, minimally addressing the following issues:
+If the agreement is for less than six months, then you will not need to enter into a retail lease.
+However, it is still important to enter into some formal lease arrangement with the owner, to clarify:

-- How long the space will be available to you;
+- that length of time that the space will be available to you;

-- How much rent you will pay and when you must pay;
+- the amount of rent you will pay and when you must pay;

-- Who will connect the services (gas, water, electricity) and who will pay for the connection and ongoing use;
+- who will connect the services (gas, water, electricity) and who will pay for the connection and ongoing use; and

 4. Licences & Obligations